rohankapoorcom/Electronic-Lock/README.md

 * Belkin Wemo Switch

 ## Features
-* A short press of the Big Red Button toggles the Wemo Switch, changing the state of the four desk lamsp connected to it (Implemented)
+* A short press of the Big Red Button toggles the Wemo Switch, changing the state of the four desk lamps connected to it (Implemented)
 * A long press of the Big Red Button (1.5 seconds) triggers the lock_unlock function which toggles the state of the door lock through the servo motor (Implemented)
 * Correct Entry of a user supplied pin on the externally mounted keypad triggers the lock_unlock function
 	* Each user should have the option to have their own pin